 Compounded SORA for any period can be calculated using the formula given by MAS:

 Fret not.
 We are not about to launch into a mathematics session next to explain all the notations used (found in the MAS documentation for those who are keen).
 Thankfully, the smart people at our central bank has figured out an easier way to do this via a SORA Index.

 First, the value of SORA on a starting point defined as the 1st business day of 2020 (SORA value published on 3 Jan 2020) will be set to 1.0000000000 (up to 10 decimal places) as an index.
-MAS then simply calculates how much is the “interest earned” on this index the following business day by compounding it daily (or more days for weekends).
+MAS then simply calculates how much is the “interest earned” on this index the following business day by compounding it daily.
 Think of it like a bank deposit with daily rest where an interest rate of 1.50% (annualized) for example means your deposits grow by 0.0041% (1.50% divide 365 days) each day as it is compounded with interest added and recalculated daily.
 In other words, you can take SORA Index like you deposit $1 on 3 January 2020 and watch how this grows over time with daily compounded interest except that this daily interest added is not constant but varies as it’s an overnight market rate.

 With this SORA Index (base date 3 Jan 2020 where it equals 1) published daily, compounded interest can now be calculated easily by inputting the SORA Index value on the start and end date for any period like a rolling past 1-month, 3-month or 6-month, using the formula (extract from MAS documentation):